jgrewe/guppy/README.md

 -----------

-This is a small video recorder tool that stores videos grabbed from open CV devices either as avi of to the nix data model [See the wiki for more information](https://github.com/G-Node/nix).
+This is a small video recorder tool that stores videos grabbed from open CV devices either as avi of to the nix data model [see NIX project pages for details](https://github.com/G-Node/nix).
 Note: the tool does not record audio data.
 So far it is more or less a testing platform for the nix-io.
 Do not expect too much!

 Build Dependencies